 '''

-import pegasus as pg
+import pegasusio as io

-adata = pg.read_input("output_name.h5ad")
+adata = io.read_input("output_name.focus_key.h5ad")

 '''

 Sometimes you may also want to specify how the result is loaded into memory.
-In this case, read_input has argument h5ad_mode.
+In this case, read_input has argument mode.
 Please see its documentation for details.

-• loom: When setting "output_loom" field in Cumulus cluster to true, a loom format file will be generated besides H5AD result.
+• loom: When setting "output_loom" field in Cumulus cluster to true, a list of loom format file(s) will be generated besides Zarr result.
+Similarly as H5AD output, Cumulus generates multiple loom files if the input data have more than one foci.
 To load loom file, you can optionally set its genome name in the following way as this information is not contained by loom file:

 '''

-import pegasus as pg
+import pegasusio as io

-data = pg.read_input("output_name.loom", genome = "GRCh38")
+data = pg.read_input("output_name.focus_key.loom", genome = "GRCh38")

 '''

-After loading, Pegasus manipulate the data matrix in anndata structure.
+After loading, Pegasus manipulate the data matrix in PegasusIO MultimodalData structure.

-12.9.5 Load Cumulus results into Seurat
+14.9.5 Load Cumulus results into Seurat